zluo16/integrating-react-and-redux-codealong-web-051517/readme.md

 In this lesson, we will learn how to integrate our createStore library with our React application.
 By the end of the lesson you will be able to:

-  * Integrate the __createStore()__ function with react.
+  * Integrate the __createStore()__ function with React.
   * Properly structure a __React & Redux__ code base.

 ## Our Goal

 Our goal is to rebuild our counter application with the same user experience, but this time we will use React to do it.
 So once again, when we click on a button the count should increase.

 Ok, so the code for creating our store is in our `./redux-pattern.js` file.
 Take a look at it.
-Notice that it responding to events using Vanilla JavaScript.
+Notice that it responds to events using Vanilla JavaScript.

 ```JavaScript
 // ./redux-pattern.js